Affordable rented housing

 Help to Buy (Equity Loan)

-With a Help to Buy Equity Loan the Government lends you up to 20% of the cost of your newly built home, so you will only need a 5% cash deposit and a 75% mortgage to make up the rest.
+With a Help to Buy Equity Loan the government will lend up to 20% of the cost of the newly built home, a 5% cash deposit and along with a 75% mortgage would make up the rest.
 You will not be charged loan fees on the 20% for the first five years of owing your home.

 You can find more information on Help to Buy Equity Loan here

-The Help to Buy Isa is designed to help first time buyers save up for a mortgage deposit.
-It allows you to save £1,200 in the month you open your account and then up to £200 a month from then on.
+The Help to Buy Individual Savings Account is designed to help first time buyers save up for a mortgage deposit.
+It allows you to save up to £1,200 in the first month from opening your account, and then up to £200 a month from then on.

-When purchasing your first home, the government will give you an additional sum of money equivalent to 25% of the money you have saved in your Help to Buy Isa up to £12,000.
-Meaning a maximum contribution of £3,000 from the government.
+When purchasing your first home, the government will give you an additional sum of money equivalent to 25% of the money you have saved in your Help to Buy Individual Savings Account up to £12,000.
+The maximum contribution from the government would be £3,000.

-Example: If you save the full £1,200 in the month you open your Isa and then save £200 for the next 3 years.
-You will have saved £8,400 and when purchasing a property, you will receive £2,100 from the Government.
+Example: If you save the full £1,200 in the month you open your Isa and then save £200 a month for the next 3 years, you will have saved £8,400, and when purchasing a property you will receive £2,100 from the government.
 This will give you a total of £10,500 to put towards your deposit.

-For further information on Help to Buy Isa visit Help to Buy Isa
+For further information on Help to Buy Individual Savings Account visit Help to Buy Individual Savings Account

 Rent to Buy Schemes